FerazAhmad1/AssignementACAI/README.md

 - **404 Page:** Navigating to an invalid route redirects to a clean 404 page.
 - **Data Persitent:** Data Persistin in local storage

+## Bonus Task

+- **Mapview page:** Displays a google map with marker for all available data.
+- **Mapview Filter:** we can filter on the basis of availability,and different category.On clicking marker a pop is open which can lead you to item details page.and once you click back you will back to map.

 ### Known Issues / Limitations

 🔄 Search & Sort Not Sticky: When items overflow the screen, the search and sort bar scrolls out of view.

 📃 No Pagination: All items are loaded at once.